Gerald J. Ford: Philanthropy

-He has been a member of the Southern Methodist University Board of Trustees since 1992.
-He is chair of the board's Finance Committee and a member of its Executive Committee, Trusteeship Committee, Committee on Athletics and Executive Committee of the Campaign for SMU.
-He also currently serves as co-chair of the Dedman College Campaign Committee and on the Executive Board of Dedman School of Law.
-He is a former member of the Executive Boards of Dedman College of Humanities and Sciences, Cox School of Business, John Goodwin Tower Center for Political Studies and Willis M. Tate Distinguished Lecture Series.
+He has been a member of Southern Methodist University's board of trustees since 1992.
+He is chair of the board's finance committee and a member of its executive committee, trusteeship committee, committee on athletics and executive committee of the Campaign for SMU.
+He also currently serves as co-chair of the Dedman College Campaign Committee and on the executive board of Dedman School of Law.
+He is a former member of the executive boards of Dedman College of Humanities and Sciences, Cox School of Business, John Goodwin Tower Center for Political Studies and Willis M. Tate Distinguished Lecture Series.
 He has also served as a regent for the Texas A&M University System.
-He donated US$20 million to build the new football stadium at SMU, named the Gerald J. Ford Stadium.
-He also donated US$10 million to the Weill Cornell Medical College at Cornell University.
+He donated $20 million to build the new football stadium at SMU, named the Gerald J. Ford Stadium.
+He also donated $10 million to the Weill Cornell Medical College at Cornell University.
+More recently, Ford played a role in SMU's 2024 move from the American Athletic Conference to the Atlantic Coast Conference (ACC).
+He was one of a group of roughly 15 boosters who committed to donating enough to the SMU athletic program to allow the school to forego any ACC media revenue for its first nine years as an ACC member.

 Personal life

-He is married, and has six children.
+He is married and has six children.
 His wife, Kelli, is an interior designer.
-They live in Dallas, Texas, and have homes in Manhattan, New York City and The Hamptons, a working ranch in New Mexico, and a thoroughbred farm in Kentucky.
+They live in Dallas, and have homes in Manhattan, New York City and The Hamptons, a working ranch in New Mexico, and a thoroughbred farm in Kentucky.
 In 2012, they sold their Beverly Hills, California property to Byron Allen.
 As of September 2022, he is worth an estimated US $2.3 billion.